econoalchemist/Foundation-Passport/07 Testing Backups.md

   <img width="300" src="assets/passport83.jpg">
 </p>

-Then read the message that explains you understand all funds will be lost without a proper backup.
-Scroll to the bottom of that message and then click on <kbd>confirm</kbd> to acknowledge you understand the risks.
+Then read the message that explains that by confirming, you understand all funds will be lost without a proper backup.
+Scroll to the bottom of that message and then press <kbd>confirm</kbd> to acknowledge you understand the risks.
 This will initiate the Passport to erase your seed phrase.

 <p align="center">
   <img width="450" src="assets/passport84.jpg">